Multiple chemical sensitivity: Name

 The name multiple chemical sensitivity has been criticized, partly because MCS is not a sensitivity in the allergic or immunological meaning of that word.
 Being more sensitive than average to some chemical exposures (e.g., secondhand smoke) is fairly common.
 MCS is generally used to refer to more significant disability.

 The name has also been criticized because it suggests that chemical exposure is the actual cause or etiology, which has not been proven.
-The word chemical in the name is used loosely and includes natural substances (e.g., the aromas produced by pine trees or other fragrant plants).
+The word chemical in the name is used loosely and includes natural substances (e.g., the aromas produced by citrus or other fragrant plants).
 Other names, such as idiopathic environmental intolerance, have been recommended as more accurate alternatives.

 Definitions

 Different researchers and proponents use different definitions, which complicates research and can affect diagnosis.
 For example, the 1987 definition that requires symptoms to begin suddenly after an identifiable, documented exposure to a chemical, but the 1996 definition by the WHO/ICPS says that the cause can be anything, including other medical conditions or psychological factors.

 In 1996, an expert panel at WHO/ICPS was set up to examine MCS.
 The panel accepted the existence of "a disease of unclear pathogenesis", rejected the claim that MCS was caused by chemical exposure, and proposed these three diagnostic requirements for a group of conditions that includes MCS, which they called idiopathic environmental intolerances (IEI):